 The right to use the asset identified in the lease contract (underlying asset) is recognised as a right-ofuse asset in the statement of financial position line item which includes the underlying asset, at the lease commencement date (the date on which the lessor makes an underlying asset available for use).
-The right-of-use asset is initially measured at cost.
+The right-of-use asset is initially measured at cost (amount of the lease liability adjusted for initial payments and restoration costs).
 Subsequently, it is measured at cost less any accumulated depreciation and any accumulated impairment losses.